istio/istio.io/content/blog/2019/multicluster-version-routing/index.md

 and will need to have the services distributed and running in more than one location, you may be wondering if all these things will be just as simple in your real production environment.

-Fortunately, Istio provides serveral ways to configure a service mesh so that applications can, more-or-less transparently, be part of a service mesh where the services are running in more than one cluster, i.e., in a
+Fortunately, Istio provides several ways to configure a service mesh so that applications can, more-or-less transparently, be part of a service mesh where the services are running in more than one cluster, i.e., in a
 [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh).